Klosmi/WP-dev/WPDevNotes.md

 }
 ```

 By default, "defauletPalette" property is set to true.
 Setting this property to true will allow WordPress to recommend colors.
-Lets chang it to false.
+Lets change it to false.
 ```
 {
   "$schema" : "https://schemas.wp.org/trunk/theme.json",